How to Crochet a Dishcloth

 A neutral coloured hemp dishcloth is laid out in a diamond shape on a white table.
 It has a simple stitch which is repeated on each row.
 There is a grey crochet hook on the right next to a small ball of yarn.
 There is a succulent in the top left.

-If you are looking for a thicker dishcloth with more of a textured pattern then head to my other free dishcloth pattern.
+If you are looking for a thicker dishcloth with a more textured pattern then head to my other free dishcloth pattern.

 A left hand is holding a folded, neutral coloured dishcloth.
 It has a very simple stitch that is repeated on each row.
 The background is white with some crochet notions and a succulent in the top left.